derekkedziora/derekkedziora.com/_posts/essays/2021-01-17-meditating-like-a-scotsman.md

 >
 > If you often feel ungrounded and spacey, that’s a telltale sign of dissociation.
 Bringing awareness back into your body will benefit.
 >
-> If you often feel ungrounded and spacey, that’s a telltale sign of dissociation.
-Bringing awareness back into your body will benefit.
+> If you go into a haze during your sit-down meditation time, that’s dissociation.
+Try to return to the point of focus and bring yourself back into embodiment.

 In other words, if you’re using meditation to self-medicate the same way someone would use drugs or alcohol, that’s not a healthy practice.
 And that’s the rub: even things that have great potential for good like meditation and psychedelics can become numbing agents.